phillips109/tax-bash/README.md

 Once the .jpg file and the .txt file are available, division of labor (separation of concerns) can take over.
 Steps 3,4,and 5 can occur in any order or simultaneously by diferent users.

-## Foldere /3Layout puts the data in the correct blanks on the form.
+## Folder /3Layout puts the data in the correct blanks on the form.
 The third step, contained in 3Layout folder, is the process of determining the location on the form where the data will be entered.
 The main menu, layoutmenu, is in the Main subdirectory.
 The result is a .2fo file that is an Xsl file containg the location information.